Cozy Peach Kitchen

 • Cook spaghetti according to package instructions.

-• Add garlic, tomato paste, oregano and thyme.
-Saute another 1-2 minutes, stirring frequently to prevent burning.
+• Add salt, garlic, tomato paste, oregano and thyme.
+Sauté another 2-3 minutes, until aromatic.

-• Pour in 2-3 tablespoons red wine to deglaze the pan.
+• Pour in ¼ cup of red wine (or 2 tablespoons balsamic vinegar) to deglaze the pan.
 Stir to remove any stuck on bits.

 • Add remaining ingredients: dry red lentils, nutritional yeast, tomato sauce, diced tomatoes with juices, vegetable broth and basil.

-• Bring to a simmer, then cover and simmer over medium-low until lentils are cooked through, about 10-15 minutes.
-Stir about halfway through and add extra broth if needed.
+• Bring to a simmer, then cover and simmer over medium-low until lentils are cooked through, about 20 minutes.
+Stir about halfway through and add extra broth as needed.

 • Serve lentils with the cooked pasta.
-Top with red pepper flakes, fresh basil and salt to taste.
+Top with red pepper flakes, fresh basil and black pepper, to taste.

 Video